ezsystems/ezplatform-design-engine/doc/templates.md

 > in config.
 This ensures that it is always possible to override a template from the application.

 ### Additional override paths

-It is possible to add addition global override directories, similar to `app/Resources/views/`.
+It is possible to add additional global override directories, similar to `app/Resources/views/`.

 ```yaml
 ezdesign: